A variety of learning experiences

 Attendance:

-1. Attendance at all scheduled laboratories, practicum experiences, examinations and other learning experiences is mandatory.
+1. Attendance at all scheduled laboratories, examinations and other learning experiences is mandatory.
 Upon the recommendation of the course instructor to the School Chair, students who have been absent from either two labs and/or four lectures, without a prior and/or confirmed acceptable excuse, may be required to withdraw from the course,

 3. Absences from learning experiences may preclude the student from meeting the requirements for that course.